Thrackle: Thrackle conjecture

 in the form every thrackle has at least as many spots as paths.
 Conway offered a $1000 prize for proving or disproving this conjecture, as part of a set of prize problems also including Conway's 99-graph problem, the minimum spacing of Danzer sets, and the winner of Sylver coinage after the move 16.

 Equivalently, the thrackle conjecture may be stated as every thrackle is a pseudoforest.
 More specifically, if the thrackle conjecture is true, the thrackles may be exactly characterized by a result of Woodall: they are the pseudoforests in which there is no cycle of length four and at most one odd cycle.

-It has been proven that every cycle graph other than C4 has a thrackle embedding, which shows that the conjecture is sharp.
+It has been proved that every cycle graph other than C4 has a thrackle embedding, which shows that the conjecture is sharp.
 That is, there are thrackles having the same number of spots as paths.
 At the other extreme, the worst-case scenario is that the number of spots is twice the number of paths; this is also attainable.

 The thrackle conjecture is known to be true for thrackles drawn in such a way that every edge is an x-monotone curve, crossed at most once by every vertical line.